 What do I need to do on Jan.
 26 once the migration is complete?

 On January 26, you will receive an email with instructions explaining how to sign in at www.kraken.com.
 Important security precaution: The email you receive on January 18th will instruct you to only navigate to Kraken manually by typing “www.kraken.com” into your browser.
 This is a simple security precaution that greatly reduces the chance of you falling victim to a phishing attack directing you to a fake website.
 If you receive an email asking you to click a link to go to Kraken and sign in to your new account, you should assume this is a phishing email and not click the link.
 As an added precaution, the email will also be signed with our PGP key, which can be found here: https://www.kraken.com/en-us/security/pgp.
-(But if you don’t know how to verify signed emails, don’t worry - you will be well protected by following the simple instruction to only navigate manually to our site by typing “www.kraken.com”)
+But if you are unsure how to verify signed emails, don’t worry.
+You will be well protected by following the simple instruction to only navigate manually to our site by typing “www.kraken.com”.

 This email will tell you everything you need to know about your username, password, two-factor authentication, etc. in order to access your account.